kalvir781/kalv/posts/2025/first-movie-review.md

 Probably the best movie I've watched in 3 years.
 [Road House 2024](https://www.imdb.com/title/tt3359350), it was recommended from my dad.
 And damn it's good.
 The acting is on point, it's violent but realistic in how the police would act in a society of evil and dispair.

-Jake Gyllenhaal is a bad ass, solid stone throughout the movie with ethics to never kill anyone, I might be giving things away, but I won't go into detail about it.
+Jake Gyllenhaal is a bad ass, solid stone throughout the movie with ethics to never kill anyone, I might be giving the plot away, but I won't reveal any more spoilers.

 It's a modern cowboy story of a man coming to a town of evil and cleaning it up or does he, you'll have to watch it to see what happens.